4 Eyes Photography

 This seasoned vet and her team of photographers have been shooting tristate weddings for over three decades.
 Their work has been published in the New York Times and Town & Country.
 Pricing starts at $5,000.

 118 E. 28th St., nr.
 Lexington Ave., Ste.
 1001; 212-633-0502; sarahmerians.com

 Sarah Tew Photography

 Tew likes shots that emphasize atmosphere as well as the couple and guests.
-Comprehensive packages can include up to ten-plus hours with Tew and a second photographer, an engagement shoot, a guest book, high resolution images on USB, a reception photo booth, and a credit toward the album.
+Comprehensive packages can include up to ten-plus hours with Tew and a second photographer, an engagement shoot, a guest book, high-resolution images on USB, a reception photo booth, and a credit toward the album.
 Packages from $5,000.

 Sarma & Co.
 Photography

 With a past in editorial portraiture, Sarma Ozols forgoes photography trends in favor of timeless images and true-to-life colors.
-Couples thank her for graceful posed shots in which neither props nor setting upstages the subjects.
+Couples thank her for gracefully posed shots in which neither props nor setting upstages the subjects.
 Ozols consults couples in advance to plan a smooth session that leaves plenty of time for the wedding party to enjoy cocktail hour.
 From $5,000 for eight hours.

 Sasha Chou Photography

 Chou’s style is soft and intimate, and she’s known for creating beautiful photos amid the chaos of landmarks like Grand Central and the Brooklyn Bridge.
 Chou also has a team based in Paris.
 Prices start at $3,200.